 Now that you know a little more about the strengths and weaknesses of both Shadowsocks and VPNs, you are left in a better position to choose between the two.
 In our opinion though, VPNs are still the best option if you are looking for ways around certain online restrictions.

 Shadowsoscks for Mac and Windows is great at what it does and the technology really is progressing but at the same time, it is not a good choice if you value privacy and anonymity over speed.

-The main reasons for using VPNs in the first place is to get around restrictions and enjoy safe and private online activity.
+The main reason for using VPNs in the first place is to get around restrictions and enjoy a safe and private online activity.
 If you are downloading torrents for example, while these will be quicker through Shadowsocks, there is more chance of being caught than when using a VPN service.

 While there are some VPNs out there that are far from being as good as some of the top names, the technology in itself is better in our opinion.
 All you have to do is make sure that you choose a VPN that is reputable and known for its high quality and impressive success rate.

 VPNs we Recommend